MathieuNls/bug-taxonomy/03_dataset.md

 \end{table}

-All the analyzed projects are hosted in *Git* or *Mercurial* repositories and have either a *Jira* or a *Bugzilla* issue tracker associated with them.
+All the analysed projects are hosted in *Git* or *Mercurial* repositories and have either a *Jira* or a *Bugzilla* issue tracker associated with them.
 The Apache ecosystem consists of 349 projects written in various programming languages (C, C++, Java, Python, ...) and uses *Git* with *Jira*.
 These projects represent the Apache ecosystem in its entirety.
 We did not exclude any system from our study.
 The complete list can be found online\footnote{https://projects.apache.org/projects.html?name}.